rmsrosa/rode_convergence_euler/docs/src/examples/06-popdyn.md

 end
 ````

-The time interval
+The time interval:

 ````@example 06-popdyn
 t0, tf = 0.0, 1.0
 ````

-The law for the initial condition
+The law for the initial condition:

 ````@example 06-popdyn
 x0law = Beta(7.0, 5.0)
 ````

-The noise parameters
+The noise parameters:

 ````@example 06-popdyn
 μ = 1.0